Stimulus Check Latest: Will You Get A Fourth Relief Payment?

 As of the second half of March, nearly a third of American adults reported some difficulty keeping up with expenses in the prior week.
 A survey from the Federal Reserve Bank of New York determined that over 58 percent of those receiving a third stimulus check have or will use the money on consumption or paying down debt.
 That includes debt incurred during the pandemic.
 A Bloomberg/Morning Consult poll from last February listed food and housing costs as the second and third most popular uses of the then-upcoming stimulus.

 Employment also remains well below pre-pandemic levels.
 Millions of jobs lost during the pandemic have not returned.
 And more than half of the job loss during the COVID crisis has come in low-wage industries.
-Approximately 553,000 people initially applied for unemployment insurance for the third full week of April, slightly down from the previous week’s adjusted level.
+Approximately 498,000 people initially applied for unemployment insurance last week, a significant drop from the previous week the lowest total since mid-March of 2020.
 (A typical pre-pandemic week saw about 250,000 new unemployment applications.)
-The four-week moving average is at its lowest since the start of the pandemic.
-Another 122,000 applied for Pandemic Unemployment Assistance (PUA), which supports freelance and self-employed workers.
-Many jobless Americans have not received unemployment insurance and other government benefits, because of long waits, perceived ineligibility and other issues.
-And hiring (or re-hiring) for jobs in hard-hit industries like food service and hospitality is proceeding slowly, even as hiring picks up across the economy overall.
+Another 101,000 applied for Pandemic Unemployment Assistance (PUA), which supports freelance and self-employed workers.
+As of the middle of April, about 16 million workers were benefitting from some form of unemployment aid.
+But many jobless Americans have not received unemployment insurance and other government benefits, because of long waits, perceived ineligibility and other issues.
+Hiring for April fell well short of expectations, and the unemployment rate moved up slightly.

-The most recent round of stimulus checks is helping those Americans still awaiting the recovery to pay bills and put food on the table.
+The previous round of stimulus checks has helped those Americans still awaiting the recovery to pay bills and put food on the table.
 But they remain a short-term fix for a longer-term problem.
-The money will likely run out long before many people are once again able to earn a living wage.
+The money could run out long before many people are once again able to earn a living wage.
 And some politicians feel that this latest stimulus check, on top of previous stimulus checks, still won’t be enough.

 Who Supports A Fourth Stimulus Check?